 - Note: This button provides easy access to Microsoft's "Word Count."
 If you do not highlight any text in your document before you press this button, these statistics will be provided for your complete document. - 7.
-Next, look at the H R R buttons (Hiding and Reveal Help Hiding and Reveal In Word 2007). - a.
+Next, look at the H R R buttons (R Reveal All Hidden Text He Hide and Reveal Help Hiding and Revealing Text in Word 2007). - a.
 In the document, highlight the following words: